narsic/landing_page.php/README.md

 A simple, Landing Page Script with integrates MailChimp

+# How to use

+ Go to project directory and install requirments with php composer, get composer from http://getcomposer.org and run '$ php composer.phar install' , then run yout application ;)

 # Instructions

 1. to change index page template you can edit 'form.php' file, just place form with post method and email field